Tochukwunwafororizu/ticket-lifecycle/README.md

  In this lab, I will be creating tickets as end users Observing all the ticket properties and responding to them as help desk professionals.
 Before we get started, I will start by making an important adjustment.
-Log in as Admin and go to Admin panel - Agents( The one on top) -Departments - Maintenance - on the status that is Archived just "delete Maintenance entirely".
+Log in as Admin and go to Admin panel-> Agents( The one on top)-> Departments-> Maintenance-> on the status that is Archived just "delete Maintenance entirely".